 What is an Economic Moat?

-An Economic Moat is the long-term competitive advantage of a company.
-The term is inspired by the moat that surrounds medieval castles that protect the valuables within from invaders.
-A company with a strong moat possesses a competitive advantage that is strong and also sustainable.
+The term “economic moat” refers to a long-term competitive advantage that a company holds that protects its position in the marketplace.
+The term is inspired by the moat that surrounded medieval castles to protect the valuables within from invaders.
+A company with a strong moat possesses a competitive advantage that is both strong and sustainable.

-Investors such as Warren Buffet states that buying businesses are like buying castles.
-He emphasized the importance of buying businesses with deep moats as they are protected from competitors and can maintain strong profits.
+Investors such as Warren Buffet state that buying businesses is like buying castles.
+Buffett emphasizes the importance of buying businesses with deep moats, as they are protected from competitors and can, therefore, maintain strong profits.

 Why is an Economic Moat Important to Investors?

-Two things that investors generally care about are the magnitude of return in excess of the cost of capital and how long the company will continue to generate large returns.
+Two things that investors generally care about are the magnitude of return in excess of the cost of capital and how long the company can be expected to continue to generate large returns.
 To begin generating large profits, a company must first achieve a competitive advantage.
-The advantage can come from lower production costs, patents, or high switching cost.
-All of which will help a company differentiate from their competitors and retain their current customer base.
+The advantage can come from any of a number of things – lower production costs, patents, high switching costs – any one of which can be especially helpful in differentiating a company from its competitors and in retaining its customer base.

 Quick Summary Points

-- An economic moat is a durable competitive advantage that allows a company to be profitable long-term.
+- An economic moat is a durable competitive advantage that enables a company to be profitable long-term.

-- A company with a moat is desirable for investors as they continue to increase in value
+- A company with a moat is desirable to investors

 - Economic moats include: